Galápagos Islands: Physical geography

-The islands are found at the coordinates 1°40'N–1°36'S, 89°16'–92°01'W. Straddling the equator, islands in the chain are located in both the northern and southern hemispheres, with Volcán Wolf and Volcán Ecuador on Isla Isabela being directly on the equator.
-Española Island, the southernmost islet of the archipelago, and Darwin Island, the northernmost one, are spread out over a distance of 220 km.
-The International Hydrographic Organization (IHO) considers them wholly within the South Pacific Ocean, however.
-The Galápagos Archipelago consists of 7880 km2 of land spread over 45000 km2 of ocean.
-The largest of the islands, Isabela, measures 2250 sqmi and makes up close to three-quarters of the total land area of the Galápagos.
-Volcán Wolf on Isabela is the highest point, with an elevation of 1707 m above sea level.
+The islands are found at the coordinates 1°40'N–1°36'S, 89°16'–92°01'W. They are located in the eastern Pacific Ocean, around 1000 km to the west of mainland Ecuador, the country to which they belong.
+Straddling the equator, islands in the chain are located in both the Northern and Southern hemispheres, with Volcán Wolf and Volcán Ecuador on Isabela being directly on the equator.
+Española Island, the southernmost island of the archipelago, and Darwin Island, the northernmost one, are spread out over a distance of 220 km.
+Although bisected by the equator, the archipelago is considered to be wholly within the South Pacific Ocean by the International Hydrographic Organization.
+The surrounding Galápagos Marine Reserve encompasses 133000 km2 of ocean within 40 nautical miles of the archipelago.
+The local marine environment is shaped by the convergence of several major ocean currents, including the cool Humboldt Current from the south, the warm Panama Current from the north, and the deep, nutrient-rich Cromwell Current upwelling from the west.